The Replacements (band): Hootenanny and Let It Be (1983–1984)

-With a batch of new songs, the Replacements entered a warehouse in Roseville, Minnesota, to record their next album, with Twin/Tone co-owner Stark engineering.
+With some new songs, the Replacements entered a warehouse in Roseville, Minnesota to record their next album; Twin/Tone co-owner Stark engineered.
 Westerberg wrote songs in stops and starts, so it took several sessions of recording to finish the album.
 Stark's meticulous approach to recording contrasted with that of the Replacements, often frustrating the band.
-In one session, Mars and Westerberg switched instruments, and the band began to improvise, with Westerberg repeatedly shouting, "It's a hootenanny."
-The band then declared it to be "side one, track one" of the new album.
+In one session, Mars and Westerberg switched instruments and the band began to improvise, with Westerberg repeatedly shouting, "It's a hootenanny."
+The band declared it to be "side one, track one" of the new album.
 According to Stark, the recording "was a complete joke from their point of view—they did not care what they delivered".

 Hootenanny, the band's second studio album, was released in April 1983.
-Hootenanny saw Westerberg expand his songwriting capabilities, In songs such as "Willpower", with echoed vocals and a sparse arrangement, and "Within Your Reach", which features Westerberg on all instruments, he revealed a more sensitive side.
+On Hootenanny Westerberg expanded his songwriting capabilities, in songs such as "Willpower", with echoed vocals and a sparse arrangement, and "Within Your Reach", which features Westerberg on all instruments, he revealed a more sensitive side.
 It was a more mature album than Stink and Sorry Ma, Forgot to Take Out the Trash.
-Hootenanny was played on over two hundred radio stations across the country, with critics acclaiming the album.
-Robert Christgau, writing in the Village Voice, deemed it "the most critically independent album of 1983".
+Hootenanny was played on over two hundred radio stations across the country, with critics giving the album acclaim.
+Robert Christgau, writing in the Village Voice, deemed it to be "the most critically independent album of 1983".

-By Hootenanny's release, the Replacements had begun to attract a following outside of Minneapolis.
+With Hootenanny's release, the Replacements had begun to attract a following outside of Minneapolis.
 The band embarked on its first tour of the United States in April 1983, joined by Bill Sullivan, a young security guard, as roadie, who approached the band after a show at the Walker Art Center in Minneapolis.
-Tommy Stinson dropped out of the tenth grade to join the rest of the band on tour.
-The Replacements toured venues on the East Coast, including a tense gig at City Gardens, in Trenton, New Jersey, where numerous punks lined the edge of the stage as the band played.
-The band performed in Detroit, Cleveland and Philadelphia, but its intended destination was New York City, where they played at Gerde's Folk City; they also performed at Maxwell's, in Hoboken, New Jersey.
+Tommy Stinson dropped out of the tenth grade, joining the rest of the band on tour.
+The Replacements toured venues on the East Coast, including a tense gig at City Gardens, in Trenton, New Jersey where numerous punks lined the edge of the stage as the band played.
+The band performed in Detroit, Cleveland, and Philadelphia but its intended destination was New York City, where they played at Gerde's Folk City; they also performed at Maxwell's, in Hoboken, New Jersey.